OVERCOME UNHEALTHY FEAR WITH POWER

 HOPE: How it Motivates and Inspires BUT God’s Sovereignty…

-Contact me at hopeforcompletehealing@gmail.com, and ask for a PDF of Eight Life-changing Prayers from the Bible.
-The prayers are for the Spirit of wisdom, renewal, spiritual strength, knowledge of His will, virtues of God, non-believers, 23rd Psalm, and victory.
+Contact me at hopeforcompletehealing@gmail.com and ask for a PDF of Eight Life-Changing Prayers from the Bible.
+The prayers are for the Spirit of wisdom, renewal, spiritual strength, knowledge of His will, virtues of God, non-believers, the 23rd Psalm, and victory.
 I will also send you the Lord’s Prayer Model to pray effectively.
+Please leave your name, so I know you are a real person making the request. ly.
 Please leave your name so I know you are a real person making the request.

 How to Fight Unseen Battles

-Though there are many books written on Spiritual Warfare by big-name radio hosts and preachers, my book is unique in that it addresses the unseen battles against our minds, hearts, and souls.
+Though there are many books written on Spiritual Warfare by big-name radio hosts and preachers, my book is unique because it addresses the unseen battles against our minds, hearts, and souls.

 How often do you struggle with being offended, worrying, being judgmental, and so on?